mikebernal/olympic_scores_analyser/readme.md

 4. Below the list of medal winning countries, we also want a list of Athletes who have set a world record (and for what sport).

-### To do
+### To Do (priority)

-1. Validate form data
+1. Validate form data (required, minimum characters, date format, data types.
-2. Tally all countries
-3. Sort by number of medals
+2. Sort by number of medals

-### Nice to have:
+3. Display Athletes who set a world record.

+### To Do (final):

-1. Add competitor button
+1. Add unique ID
-2. Add select tag for medal(G - gold, S - silver, B - bronze)
-3. Add select tag for world record(Y - Yes, N - No)
-4. Display only the submit button if competitor row is more than 1.
+2. Add edit functionality

 ##### Author: Mike Bernal
 ##### Repo: github.com/mikebernal/olympic_scores_analyser